 - My sermon learnings

-- Problems my target audience faces.
+- Problems my target audience faces

 - Interesting stuff I see on social media

-- Tools I like
+- The best blogging tools that I like

 - Stuff I want to read later

 Evernote has many other functions that I don’t utilize, such as the ability to add tags to your notes. 🙂

 Seriously though, I HEART Evernote

 I love Evernote, and the infinite possibilities it allows for me to organize my thoughts, business, and life.